-241 'class %s' has not been declared
+241 class or namespace '%s' has not been declared

-The construct "A::B::C" requires that 'A' be a class type, and 'B' be a nested class within the scope of 'A'.
+The construct "A::B::C" requires that 'A' be a class type or a namespace, and 'B' be a nested class or namespace within the scope of 'A'.
 The reference to 'A' could not be satisfied.
-All enclosing scopes have been searched for a class name.
+All enclosing scopes have been searched for a class or namespace name.
 Visible variable declarations do not affect the search.